Mayor-elect Johnson chooses City Hall ‘lifer’ as his chief of staff

 Mayor-elect Brandon Johnson on Thursday chose Guidice, a respected City Hall lifer, to fill the most important role a mayor has to fill, particularly one without executive experience.

-Guidice has agreed to end his two-week “retirement” to serve as Johnson’s first chief of staff, with state Sen. Christina Pacione-Zayas as his deputy.
+Guidice has agreed to end his two-week “retirement” to serve as Johnson’s first chief of staff, with state Sen. Cristina Pacione-Zayas as his deputy.
 Guidice could not be reached for comment.

 Johnson’s choice of Guidice is likely to be reassuring to the City Council, business leaders and longtime observers of city government.